redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 1. `redhat-ods-applications` installs the dashboard and other required components of OpenShift AI.
 1. `redhat-ods-monitoring` contains services for monitoring.
 1. `rhods-notebooks` is where notebook environments are deployed by default.
+1. You or your data scientists must create additional projects for the applications that will use your machine learning models.

 ```sh
 oc get projects | grep -E "redhat-ods|rhods"